bluecoders/respectify/readme.md

 ### param.validate(value, req, param)

-Parameter specific validation method, returns `false` if valid, or any `Error` instance for failures.
+Parameter specific validation method, should return `false` if valid, or any `Error` instance for failures.
 Synchronous.

+*Note:* This will only be called if the parameter has a value

 * `value` - incoming request value, after initial validation
 * `req` - restify request object